-The video below shows the spectrum analysis of a C two octaves below the middle C (C2):
+The video below shows the spectral analysis of a C two octaves below the middle C (C2):

 Notes: